Brexit pushes global commodities broker to establish European HQ in Dublin

 The acquisition will see Marex Spectron absorb EBI into a new entity – Marex Spectron Europe Limited – which will become the company’s European headquarters.

-The move comes in response to Brexit to allow Marex Spectron passport its investment services across the EU.
+The move comes in response to Brexit to allow Marex Spectron passport its investment services across the European Union.
 In a statement released at the beginning of this month, the company said it hoped to have regulatory approval by the end of January.

 EBI will add to the company’s existing energy business and teams based in London, New York, Houston, Connecticut, Calgary and Singapore, it said in a statement on Wednesday.